Problems of Spirea

 If there are not too many leafrollers, handpick the larvae in their leafy tubes and crush them.
 Control larger infestations by spraying or dusting foliage with a product containing Bacillus thuringiensis, or Bt, as soon as you see the feeding caterpillars and the rolled leaves on your spirea.
 They will ingest the bacterium and later die.
 Follow the instructions on the package label.
 Because Bt is rapidly inactivated by sunlight and rain, you may have to repeat the spray.

-Control nematodes by adding lots of compost (especially leaf mold) to the soil around the spirea plants to encourage beneficial fungi that attack nematodes.
-Pour diluted liquid fish emulsion onto the soil around affected roots.
-It is toxic to nematodes.
-Remove dead or dying shrubs with the soil around their roots and discard them in the trash.
+Add compost to the soil to encourage beneficial fungi that attack nematodes.
+Pour diluted liquid fish emulsion around affected roots - it is toxic to nematodes.
+Remove and discard any dead or dying shrubs along with the surrounding soil.

 The first sign of a scale attack is that some of the spirea’s leaves turn yellow, then drop off.
 Infested new growth in spring is stunted and severe infestations can kill a young shrub.
 Some species of scale excrete honeydew, which attracts ants and encourages the growth of sooty mold on the leaves.
 If you notice any of these symptoms, look for the scale insects themselves.
 They suck sap from plant foliage protected by rounded waxy shells which make telltale bumps on stems and leaf undersides.
 The bumps may be white, yellow, or brown to black, and are about 1/10 to 2/5 inch in diameter.